• Skip to main content

 • Rhubarb - If you grow rhubarb, or if you have a neighbor who does, you know you usually need to add gobs of sugar just to use it!
 Rhubarb is tart, but this recipe balances that tartness with the sweetness of the berries and just a bit of honey and brown sugar.

-• Berries - You can use any combination of berries you have including strawberry, raspberry, mulberry, blackberry, blueberry or black raspberry.
+• Mixed Berries - You can use any combination of berries you have including strawberry, raspberry, mulberry, blackberry, blueberry, or black raspberry.
 This is a great recipe to make after you've gone berry picking!
 Rhubarb is usually in season at the same time as strawberry, but store-bought or frozen berries are fine to use too.
 The recipe uses 3 cups of rhubarb with 2 cups of berries, but this does not need to be exact, any combination totaling 5 cups is fine.
 More berries will increase the sweetness, while more rhubarb will increase the tartness, so you can adjust the honey amount if you like.

 • Honey - Instead of loads of white sugar, ⅓ cup of honey is all that's needed to sweeten the filling!